Armok628/semstable/README.md

 # semstable
 A simple, efficient, and memory-safe hash table

+The hash function used is FNV-1a.
+I came up with my own, but FNV-1a has a better dispersion pattern.

 I made this for two reasons
 * I wanted a hash table implementation to use somewhere else.
 * I wanted to figure out how hash tables work by making one.